 Zinbryta Class Action Lawsuit for Liver Damage, Brain Inflammation

 If you suffer from multiple sclerosis and have been prescribed Zinbryta and had liver damage, brain swelling or inflammation, we can help you protect your rights.
-Take a moment to call our Zinbryta lawyers at the Hood National Law Group by calling 1-800-214-1010, or use the form on this page.
+Take a moment to call our Zinbryta lawyers at National Injury Help by calling 1-800-214-1010, or use the form on this page.
 There is never a cost or fee to get the answers you deserve.
 The upcoming Zinbryta class action lawsuit may be starting soon.
 Act now.